atsurohoshino/GraphHammer/README.md

 GraphHammer is a library for running different analysis on a graph.
 It's designed to be used on a generic PC and clusters.

-Current version is a ready to be used prototype implementation.
+It is currently still a prototype implementation, but is ready to be used.